2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Long-Lived Assets - In accordance with ASC Topic 360, Accounting for the Impairment or Disposal of Long-Lived Assets, the Company reviews property and equipment for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of property and equipment is measured by comparing its carrying value to the undiscounted projected future cash flows that the asset(s) are expected to generate.
 If the carrying amount of an asset is not recoverable, we recognize an impairment loss based on the excess of the carrying amount of the long-lived asset over its respective fair value, which is generally determined as the present value of estimated future cash flows or at the appraised value.
 The impairment analysis is based on significant assumptions of future results made by management, including revenue and cash flow projections.
 Circumstances that may lead to impairment of property and equipment include a significant decrease in the market price of a long-lived asset, a significant adverse change in the extent or manner in which a long-lived asset is being used or in its physical condition and a significant adverse change in legal factors or in the business climate that could affect the value of a long-lived asset including an adverse action or assessment by a regulator.

-Earnings (net loss) per Share – The Company calculates earnings or loss per share (“EPS”) in accordance with ASC Topic 260, Earnings per Share, which requires the computation and disclosure of two EPS amounts, basic and diluted.
+Loss per Share - The Company calculates earning or loss per share (EPS) in accordance with ASC Topic 260, Earnings per Share, which requires the computation and disclosure of two EPS amounts, basic and diluted.
 Basic EPS is computed based on the weighted average number of shares of common stock outstanding during the period.
 Diluted EPS is computed based on the weighted average number of shares of common stock outstanding plus all potentially dilutive shares of common stock outstanding during the period.
-Potentially dilutive common shares from equity awards are determined using the average share price for each period under the treasury stock method.
-The Company had 19,562,475 stock options and 79,891 warrants outstanding that were potentially dilutive as of September 30, 2018.
-In addition, the Company may be required to issue 10,750,000 additional shares of common stock related to certain performance-based stock options outstanding.
+The Company has 6,470,000 of stock options outstanding that are anti-dilutive at December 31, 2014.
+The Company has no dilutive shares outstanding at December 31, 2013.

 The entire disclosure for all significant accounting policies of the reporting entity.